RacMcT/JS211_TowersOfHanoi/README.md

 1. 20pts - **Illegal Moves** - Prevents larger blocks from stacking on smaller blocks
 1. 20pts - **Notifies winner** - When all the blocks are stacked into column 2 or 1 the user is alerted they won!
 1. 20pts - **Minimum 3 Unit Tests** - Should be attached to your file the same way Tic, Tac, Toe, PigLatin or Rock Paper Scissors is done.
 1. 10pts - **Graphical User Interface** - Take this game out of the terminal by adding a User Interface that uses `towersOfHanoi()` function in `index.js`.
+ISAIAH SAID THIS IS A BONUS/PUSH YOURSELF!!

 * **Extended Practice Bonus!!**
-  * Keeps count of moves as player plays games
+  * Keeps count of moves as player plays games - WORKS FOR TERMINAL GAME
   * Sound Effects
   * Peaceful Background
   * Vertical columns